vdemir/vdemir.github.io/_posts/2019-02-18-DataClasses.md

 <p><strong>Python Data Classes</strong></p>
 </div>
 <br>
+## A brief tour of Python 3.7 data classes
  A Brand-new feature in Python 3.7 is “Data Classes”.
 Data classes are a way of automating the generation of boiler-plate code for classes which store multiple properties.

 They also carry the benefit of using Python 3’s new type hinting.